Troubleshoot index problems in Jira server

 This is done by modifying the jira-application.properties file, specifically the value:

 - jira.index.lock.waittime=10000 (please note this time is in milliseconds)

 More information on modifying values in this properties file is available here:

 - Advanced JIRA applications configuration (for JIRA 4.4.x and later)

 - Advanced JIRA applications configuration with jira-application.properties (for JIRA 4.3.x and earlier)

 Take a thread dump

-JIRA will automatically perform do a thread dump into the log file in the event of index lock timeouts.
+JIRA will automatically perform a thread dump into the log file in the event of index lock timeouts.
 If the above does not work and you are still seeing these exceptions it is time to create a support request and attach a thread dump when this error is occurring.
-Hopefully this thread dump will show what JIRA is currently waiting on to grab the lock on the indexing files.
+Hopefully, this thread dump will show what JIRA is currently waiting on to grab the lock on the indexing files.